The Seven Habits of Stoically Average People

 Exercising more and learning more

-It was at that point that one of my coaching clients introduced me to audio books via the Audible service (a subsidiary of Amazon).
-I already listened to a good number of podcasts so I knew it was achievable to listen and learn while doing light exercise or routine tasks.
-With this knowledge in hand I signed up for a free trial to give it a go.
+It was at that point that one of my coaching clients introduced me to audiobooks via Audible.
+I already listened to a good number of podcasts, so I knew it was achievable to listen and learn while doing light exercise or routine tasks.
+With this knowledge in hand, I signed up for a free trial to give it a go.

-The free trial is for 30 days (after that you pay £7.99/month but can cancel anytime) and by the end of the trial period I knew it was for me.
+The free trial was for 30 days.
+By the end of the trial period, I knew it was for me.
 I had already managed to get through two good books that it would have otherwise taken me at least a month to read each one.
 The added bonus was that most of the time I had been listening I had also either been doing exercise or commuting.

 It actually helped me to amend some other habits too.
 I was enjoying listening so much that I started giving myself more time between meetings in London so I could walk, rather than use public transport, and get some more exercise, listening and thinking time in.
 You could argue that I saved money and reduced stress as well, so inadvertently I was tending to some other popular resolutions!